California State Route 11: Future

 Plans are to construct the road in three stages: the interchange with SR 125 and SR 905 and the road to Enrico Fermi Drive, continuing the construction to the commercial vehicle facility, and building the border crossing itself.
 The first part of construction—connecting to SR 905—started on December 10, 2013, and was completed on March 19, 2016.
-The entire road was completed in 2017.
-Tolls are planned for the road in order to keep delays for crossing the border low, and this would vary depending on the current traffic at the other crossings in the area.
-The funds would go to both countries.
+This first segment to Enrico Fermi Drive was completed in 2017.

-The second phase, connecting to the future Otay Mesa East Port of Entry, began construction in August 2019 and is scheduled to be completed in late 2021.
-Construction of the port of entry is scheduled to begin in 2022 and finish in 2024.
+The second phase, connecting to the future Otay Mesa East Port of Entry, began construction in August 2019 and was scheduled to be completed in late 2021.
+However, the segment between Enrico Fermi Drive and Siempre Viva Road did not open until 2025.
+Construction of the port of entry was initially scheduled to begin in 2022 and finish in 2024, but has also been delayed to at least 2026.

+When the border crossing is completed, tolls are then planned for the road in order to keep delays for crossing the border low, and this would vary depending on the current traffic at the other crossings in the area.
+A binational toll revenue sharing agreement was signed in 2022, so toll funds would go to both countries.